-A member of Place Management NSWs teams will email you with the conditions to be met.
+- A Placemaking NSW team member will email you with the conditions to be met.
 You must have a copy of your email and any conditions outlined with you when filming.

 Low to high impact

-A member of Place Management NSWs teams will contact you.
+- A Placemaking NSW team member will contact you.
 We may require revisions or changes, but we will work with you throughout the process.

 - You may need to provide further documents, like traffic control plans, pedestrian control plans, roads occupancy licences or NSW Police approvals.